Posted by Isha Ray

 In spite of this constant surveillance, crimes against women have not reflected a remarkable decline in recent years.
 Neither are women made to feel surprisingly safe travelling at night, with the limited options of public transport available.

 As women who associate with the ideals of feminism and empowerment, we often overlook our active roles in condoning these acts of scrutiny.
 A friend admitted, “I would lie to my

 The idea of being monitored as being synonymous to safety is something that unites women across classes.
 My domestic help, Sandhya once admitted a great deal of

 As a naive, 18-year-old, I had found myself vehemently justifying the need for constant submission to the hostel

 The system of surveillance does not just replenish on constant covert acceptance, but also through ignorance.
 A colleague who lived in a

 The threat of sexual violence is so internalised for urban women, that very often subjecting ourselves to constant scrutiny – sadly, so – seems to be the only possible option to ensure any kind of safety.
-We avoid travelling late at night, we constantly subject ourselves to be under the purview of the CCTV scanners, allow our mobility to be monitored by the GPS, and yet women are eve-teased on the street, groped in crowded metro compartments, stalked at metro stations, and assaulted in cabs.
+We avoid travelling late at night, we constantly subject ourselves to be under the purview of the CCTV scanners, allow our mobility to be monitored by the GPS, and yet women are sexually harassed on the street, groped in crowded metro compartments, stalked at metro stations, and assaulted in cabs.
 It leads one to question: is it really ‘safe’ to be under surveillance?
 Or is it just another excuse to blame victims of sexual and physical assault?

 Isha Ray is a writer and researcher from New Delhi.
 When not